eloyekunle/random_string/README.md

-I sure thought having a native extension would make string generation faster for the thousands I'll have to generate periodically in my web service.
+I sure thought writing a native PHP extension in C++ would make string generation faster for the thousands I'll have to generate periodically in my web service.

 Boy, was I wrong.